MarcelMichau/dotnet-starter-project-template/README.md

 - Default `global.json` file with roll-forward policy set to `latestFeature` to always use the latest installed feature band
 - New `.slnx` Solution file format

+## SQL provisioning request annotation

+When you run `aspire publish` inside the AppHost (see [Aspire pipelines](https://aspire.dev/get-started/pipelines/)), the SQL database resource now contributes a custom pipeline step that produces a text file under `aspire-output/publish-outbox/`.
+The file is pre-populated with a request email template that includes the generated SQL Server and Database names so engineers can forward the request to a DBA team.
+You can tweak the defaults (admin email, output folder, requesting engineer) by changing the `WithProvisioningRequestEmail` extension in `DotNetStarterProjectTemplate.AppHost`.

 ## Getting Started

 Install the [.NET template](https://www.nuget.org/packages/MarcelMichau.Templates.DotNetStarterProject):